dschioberg/MIDS-1D-Computing-Basics/MIDS-1D-Computing-Basics.md

 # MIDS 1D Computing Basics

 In the MIDS program we teach concepts and tools around data science and machine learning.
 While we offer our students introductory classes for Python and Statistics, we cannot deliver basic computation skills that are usually taught in a full Bachelor program CS.
-To cover this gap this bridge course gives resources to learn the most important concepts and tools required to successfully complete the MIDS program.
+To cover this gap this course gives resources to learn the most important concepts and tools required to successfully complete the MIDS program.

 ## Goals and Objectives
-This course has the objective to give resources for self learning and test the students’ skill level in the end.
+This course has the objective to give resources for self learning and test the student's skill level in the end.
 Students who already know the content can skip ahead to the tests.
 Objectives of this course:
 * Acquire basic knowledge/terminology about:
 * Operating systems